jiviteshkuk26/Transistor-Tube-Amplifier/README.md

 ## Tasks

-1. Boost converter design
-2. Tube amplifier design
+1. Research tubes
+2. Design and test a tube pre-amplifier
+3. Design and test 5VDC to 30VDC switching boost converter
-3. BJT amplifier design
+4. Design and test a BJT amplifier design
-4. Filter and impedance matching
+5. Design filters and matching network to integrate the 3 subsystems
+6. Design and implement the PCB

 ## Design Decisions